 The dock deck and substructure must be constructed using recycled plastic, galvanized metal, or aluminum.
-The use of pressure-treated wood is not permitted because of hazards to water quality.
+The use of pressure- or chemical-treated wood is not permitted because of hazards to water quality.
 The superstructure must be constructed of a similar design and construction materials (i.e., recycled plastic, galvanized metal and/or aluminum).
 At no time shall pressure-treated wood be used on NTMWD-owned property or water.
 All materials used in construction of the dock must meet EPA, national, state, and local guidelines.
 All materials used in construction must be new.
+See Appendix F, Sections 2.5, 2.6, and 2.7 for standards related to dock materials.